Mobile App Update Includes Home-Based Exercise Program

 The latest updates were developed based on user feedback from the initial version of the app.
 More than 20 new exercise videos have been added, targeting a variety of muscle groups.
 Users can access videos either by injury level, fitness goals or the body part they wish to target.

-“We have created what we believe to be a more intuitive decision tree to guide users through the exercise selection process,” said Nick Evans, a lead exercise specialist at Shepherd Center.
+“We have created what we believe to be a more intuitive decision tree to guide users through the exercise selection process,” said Nick Evans, a lead exercise physiologist at Shepherd Center.
 “Selecting any of these categories will automatically direct individuals to a series of appropriate exercise videos.”

 The Exercise Tracker function has also been modified to be more user-friendly and to allow greater flexibility in information users can track.
 The app also includes an updated version of the Exercise Recommendations section, including a Rating of Perceived Exertion (RPE) Scale to assist users in selecting the training intensities that are appropriate for their individual fitness goals.